Stacked payment cards with a boarding pass, globe flight path, and travel suitcase, resembling lounge access and frequent international travel

 The most effective setup for frequent travelers:

-Why two cards: No single crypto card combines the highest cashback rate with comprehensive travel insurance.
+Why two cards: No single crypto card combines the highest cashback rate with full travel insurance.
 By splitting, you get 8% cashback on everyday spending AND insurance protection on bookings.

 The Two-Network Rule

 Always carry one Visa and one Mastercard when traveling internationally.
-Coverage gaps are real:
+Coverage gaps happen:

 RegionVisa CoverageMastercard CoverageRecommendation